marlinprotocol/contracts/README.md

 # Bridge

-Marlin protocol has Pond and mPond tokens as part of the token economics.
+Marlin uses POND and MPOND tokens as part its token economy.

-Pond token is a simple ERC20 token which is transferable and can be used in staking.
-Rewards for work done is received as Pond Tokens.
+POND is a simple ERC20 token which is transferable and can be delegated to Marlin nodes.
+Network rewards for work done by validators is received in POND.

-1 mPond token is equivalent to 1 million Pond tokens. mPond tokens are non transferable between users.
-They are used in governance and when staked mPond users get higher rewards compared to equivalent amount of Pond staked.
+MPOND are non-transferable between users.
+They are used in governance and are also required to run nodes.

-A bridge contract is used to convert mPond to Pond and vice versa.
+A bridge contract is used to convert between MPOND and POND.
+1 MPOND can exchanged for 1 million POND tokens and vice-versa via the bridge.

-## Pond to mPond conversion
+## POND to MPOND

-Pond can be converted to mPond by sending Pond tokens to the bridge and an equivalent amount of mPond is received to the same address while burning the pond tokens.
+POND can be converted to MPOND by sending POND to the bridge and an equivalent number of MPOND (#POND/1m) is received on the same address while burning the POND tokens sent.

-## mPond to Pond conversion
+## MPOND to POND

-Anyone at any time can lock MPOND and receive equivalent POND, however the bridge enforces a lockup when converting from MPOND to POND to ensure serious participation in important staking and governance functions.
+The bridge also allows conversion of MPOND to an equivalent number of POND (#POND X 1m).
+However, the conversion is a bit nuanced and not instantaneous as above.
+The mechanism is described below.

-mPond can be converted to Pond by requesting transfer on the bridge.
-After transfer request, there is a wait time of X blocks (aroud 6 months as of now) for the request to be accepted and mPond to be converted to Pond.
-During the wait time, the mPond cannot be used for staking but can be used for governance.
+A request can be made on the bridge to convert a certain number of MPOND (say P).
+After transfer request is made, there is a wait time of W blocks (set at approximately 6 months initially) before a conversion can be attempted.
+During the wait time, MPOND can still be used towards staking and governance.
+After the wait time, a fraction L of P MPOND can be sent to the bridge for conversion.

-Only a portion of the mPond that is requested for transfer can be converted to Pond.
-This parameter is controlled by governance.
-This parameter known as "liquidity param($L$)" makes sure that there are always enough mPond to ensure that the security of the governance is not compromised.
-After every X blocks, a portion of mPond equivalent to $L$% of mPond requested for transfer is released.
-So if X and $L$ doesn't change, then user can transfer all the requested mPond to Pond in $\lceil{\frac{100}{L}}\rceil*X$ blocks.
+Parameter W and L are both controlled by governance.
+These parameters make sure that there are always enough MPOND locked to ensure that the security of the network and its governance is not compromised.
+After every W blocks, $L$ of P MPOND requested initially can be sent to the bridge for conversion.
+That is, if W and $L$ remain constant, the user can convert all the requested MPOND to POND in $\lceil{\frac{100}{L}}\rceil*W$ blocks.

-A series of scenarios and the results of calls to requesting transfer and calls to convert is detailed [here](https://docs.google.com/spreadsheets/d/1AanmwfO9a7Dozo_ZA-Dec310d3kSJhYB-EslAnTIdyY/edit?usp=sharing).
+A series of scenarios and expected results of calls made to the Bridge are described [here](https://docs.google.com/spreadsheets/d/1AanmwfO9a7Dozo_ZA-Dec310d3kSJhYB-EslAnTIdyY/edit?usp=sharing).

 ## Bridge contract requirements

-* Pond can be instantly converted into mPond(minted)(1MPOND = 10^6 POND)
+* POND can be instantly converted into MPOND with 1MPOND yielded against 10^6 POND.
-* To convert mPond to Pond, there is a delay of atleast X blocks
+* To convert MPOND to POND, there is a delay of atleast W blocks.
-* At any point, $min(100, liquidityRatio*floor[(time since request)/X])$ % of the total requested amount including all previous conversions for the request can be transferred to Pond.
+* At any point, $min(100, liquidityRatio*floor[(time since request)/W])$ % of the total requested amount including all previous conversions for the request can be transferred to POND.
-* If POND/mPOND are staked, then they can’t be converted to each other.
+* If POND/MPOND are staked/delegated, then they can’t be transferred to the bridge.
-* During wait period, MPOND can be used for governance
+* During wait period, MPOND can be used for governance and staking.
-* User can partially/fully cancel conversion requests from MPOND to POND at any time, even after wait time is over as long as conversion is not completed.
+* User can partially/fully cancel conversion requests from MPOND to POND at any time, even after wait time is over as long as the conversion is not completed.
-* Current conversion requests and their details should be efficiently retrievable
+* Current conversion requests and their details should be efficiently retrievable.
-* Bridge contract should be upgradable
+* Bridge contract should be upgradable.